-Watching movies on a big screen with surround sound is a wonderful source of family entertainment, but domestic tranquility can be quickly destroyed when the sonic mayhem of a Hollywood blockbuster (think Die Hard) invades the rooms adjoining your home theater space.
+Watching movies on a big screen with surround sound is a wonderful source of family entertainment, but domestic tranquility can be quickly destroyed when the sonic mayhem of a Hollywood blockbuster invades the rooms adjoining your home theater space, or a washer on a noisy spin-cyle intrudes on the cinema.

 That's why it pays to weigh the costs and benefits of soundproofing while you're making plans for a media room or home theater.
 And don't be fooled into thinking that adding an extra layer of sheetrock is all it takes to keep an adjacent space quiet — far from it.
 Proper soundproofing is a specialized discipline that requires several key ingredients for success.
 In other words, if you want to do it right, you'll need to consult a professional.

-When you think about it, there's not much to the walls in a typical home.
-Sheets of half-inch thick drywall screwed or nailed to 2 x 4 studs.
+When you think about it, there's not much to the walls in a typical home, just sheets of half-inch thick drywall screwed or nailed to 2 x 4 studs.
 Rap your knuckle on the wall and it sounds hollow, which helps explain why standard walls don't do a very good job of containing sound.

 When your speakers are cranked up, walls vibrate, and that vibration travels through the studs (or joists) to walls (or floors/ceilings) on the other side.
 Sound also leaks through electrical outlets, lighting fixtures and other openings.